Facebook bars pro-Trump PAC from advertising, citing repeated false posts

-SAN FRANCISCO, Aug 6 (Reuters) - Facebook Inc temporarily barred a Republican political action committee, the Committee to Defend the President, from advertising after the social media company’s external fact-checkers deemed repeated posts to be false, it said on Thursday.
+SAN FRANCISCO (Reuters) - Facebook Inc is temporarily banning a Republican political action committee, the Committee to Defend the President, from advertising after it repeatedly shared content that was deemed false by the social media company’s external fact-checkers, it said on Thursday.

 “As a result of the Committee to Defend the President’s repeated sharing of content determined by third-party fact-checkers to be false, they will not be permitted to advertise for a period of time on our platform,” Facebook spokesman Andy Stone said in a statement.